oroinc/documentation/user/back-office/products/products/manage/view.rst

    :scale: 42%
    :alt: Illustration of how shipping cost set for the price attribute works on combination with the surcharge defined in the fixed product shipping cost integration

-.. hint:: Fixed Product Shipping Cost is available since v5.0.2.
+.. hint:: Fixed Product Shipping Cost is available starting from v5.0.2.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 Design
 ^^^^^^